 A student of the Culinary Institute of America in St. Helena, California, and the Wine and Spirits Education Trust; her Art of Wine Festival began as a small tasting attached to a garden party fundraiser ten years ago.
 Today, it is a year long event that welcomes 1,500 guests from across the country as well as featured heads of California winemaking families such as Gallo, MacMurray and Martini.

 Aaron is a Certified Specialist of Wine with the Society of Wine Educators and a Certified Wine Judge.
 He coordinates the Wine Judge Certification Program for the American Wine Society and has judged wine competitions in the United States and the United Kingdom.
-He has earned his Advanced Certificate with the WSET and is currently enrolled in the Diploma Program.
+He has earned his Advanced Certificate and Diploma with WSET and is currently enrolled in the Master of Wine Program.